-Photo N° 6 transmitter components fixed on a wooden surface

-The transmitter with a total weight of 24 kg, during the re-enactment must be placed in the basket of the balloon which during the ascents could have strong movements and jolts.
+Photo N° 6 Transmitter Components fixed on a Wooden Surface The transmitter with a total weight of 24 kg, during the re-enactment must be placed in the basket of the balloon which during the ascents could have strong movements and jolts.
 For this purpose, all the components of the transmitter, ie Ruhmkorff's coil, Righi-type oscillator, batteries and telegraph key were fixed with screws and straps on a wooden surface equipped with 4 legs (Photo N° 6).
 The table thus obtained was secured with straps to the wicker basket of the balloon ensuring its complete fixing.

-- The most suitable receiver for this experience was considered the Marconi Magnetic detector (Photo N° 7) produced by Marconi Wireless Telegraph Co Ltd since 1902.

-Photo N° 7 Marconi magnetic detector

-The magnetic detector was much more sensitive than the coherer receivers commonly used up to that moment but, of lower sensitivity than that of the Fleming valve which, starting from 1912, took its place.
+The most suitable receiver for this experience was considered the Marconi Magnetic detector (Photo N° 7) produced by Marconi Wireless Telegraph Co Ltd since 1902.
+The magnetic detector was much more sensitive than the coherer receivers commonly used up to that moment but of lower sensitivity than that of the Fleming valve which, starting from 1912, took its place.
 Below are the basic diagrams of the transmitter and receiver.

-Both devices, owned by the RAI Museum of Radio and Television in Turin, have been given to us in concession for the realization of the event.
+Both devices, owned by the RAI Museum of Radio and Television in Turin, have been given to us in concession for the realisation of the event.